XinruiWu/Student-Management-Website/README.md

 # Online-Bookstore-Website
-# please run main.rb and access the web by localhost
+# "$ ruby main.rb" to start then access the web by localhost please
 # Please use the following ID:
 # username:yuan
 # password:newnew